Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/1-sequences-mapping-types.md

 ### Dictionaries

 Each item in a dictionary contains a *key* and a *value*.
-The following code creates an empty dictionary named `airports`:
+The following statement creates an empty dictionary named `airports`:

 ```python
 airports = {}